How to slice a list in Python

 print(original)

-Python throws a TypeError because it expects to unpack an iterable into the slice.
-Since the integer 99 isn't iterable, the assignment fails.
-The corrected code below shows how to do this properly.
+This assignment triggers a TypeError because Python expects an iterable whose elements can replace the slice.
+An integer like 99 isn't iterable.
+The corrected code below shows how to properly assign a new value.

 original = [1, 2, 3, 4, 5]